-Influenza vaccinations can be obtained from any source selected by an employee or student as long as documentation of vaccination is submitted through the approved process.
-Additionally, four flu shot clinics are scheduled this fall at ECU: three on the Health Sciences Campus and one on East Campus.
-Those clinics will be convenient and the vaccination is free to employees who present their insurance cards.
+Influenza vaccinations can be obtained from any source selected by an employee or student, as long as documentation of vaccination is submitted through the approved process.

-Many thanks for your commitment to this effort.
+Thank you for your commitment to this important effort.